 - 1. Conelly, John: From Peoples into Nations: A History of Eastern Europe, Princeton, Princeton University Press, 2020.
 ISBN: 978-0691167121 - 2.
-Scruton, Roger: Where We Are: The State of Britain.
-Bloomsbury Continuum, 2017.
-ISBN: 978-1472947888 - 3.
-Della Sala, Vincent: Political Myth, Mythology and the European Union.
+Boglárka Koller: Identity patterns in East-Central Europe in a comparative perspective.
+Journal of Comparative Politics, 2016 9(2), pp. 85-98.Della Sala, Vincent: Political Myth, Mythology and the European Union.
 Journal of Common Market Studies, Vol. 48.
 No. 1.
-(2010). - 4.
+(2010). - 3.
 Arató Krisztina: Myths and Countermyths in the European Union.
-Studies in Public Policy, 2014, Koller Boglárka: Identity patterns in East-Central Europe in a comparpative perspective.
-Journal of Comparative Politics, 2016.
-Vol. 9.
-No. 2.
+Studies in Public Policy, 2014,

-Boglárka Koller Dr., PhD, professor Signed with her/his own hand
+Boglárka Koller Dr., PhD, professor, Jean Monnet Chair Signed with her/his own hand

-- 1. Course Code: ÁEUTTM25

-- 2. Course title: Negotiations technics and modelling of the European Union

-- 3. Credit value and course structure:

-- 3.2. ratio of lectures and seminars: 33,33% seminar, 66,67% lecture - 4.
+- 1. Course Code: ÁEUTTM25 - 2.
+Course title: Negotiations technics and modelling of the European Union - 3.
+Credit value and course structure: - 3.1.
+4 credit - 3.2. ratio of lectures and seminars: 33,33% seminar, 66,67% lecture - 4.
 Name of major(s), specializations (where it is taught): Nemzetközi tanulmányok MA Európatanulmányok specilizáció - 5.
 Name of organizational unit responsible for its education: Faculty of Public Governance and International Studies, Department of European Studies - 6.
-Name, position, academic degree of tutor responsible for the curriculum: András Varga Dr., PhD, senior lecturer
+Name, position, academic degree of tutor responsible for the curriculum: András Varga Dr., PhD, senior lecturer - 7.
+Number and types of classes - 7.1. full number of classes/semester: - 7.1.1.

-- 7.1.1.
 Full time course: 42 (28 LEC + 14 SEM) - 7.1.2.
-Part time course: 12 (8 LEC + 4 SEM) - 7.2. weekly number of classes full time course: 3 (2 LEC + 1 SEM)

-7.3.
-Further special or unique methods applied throughout of the course: -

-8. The academic content of the subject: The aim of the training is to put into practice the negotiation strategies and negotiation tactics used in the institutions of the European Union.
+Part time course: 12 (8 LEC + 4 SEM) - 7.2. weekly number of classes full time course: 3 (2 LEC + 1 SEM) - 7.3.
+Further special or unique methods applied throughout of the course: - - 8.
+The academic content of the subject: The aim of the training is to put into practice the negotiation strategies and negotiation tactics used in the institutions of the European Union.
 Throughout the course students apply their knowledge of EU decision-making mechanisms and policy-making while developing their negotiating skills.
 Students simulate negotiation situations and scenarios.
 As a result, students do not only improve their lexical and therotehical knowledge but also gain practical experience in negotiations.